Travelling with your kitten

 Making the trip

 Most cats don't really like carriers and will run away as soon as they see it coming out of the cupboard!
 To prevent this fear from developing in your kitten, it's a good idea to leave the carrier in an accessible place from the word go, with the door open.
-It will help if you make it a fun, comfortable place for your kitten - especially if you put some of her favourite toys in there.
-Your kitten will soon come to regard the carrier as her own little nest, and shouldn't feel frightened or insecure about going out in it.
+It will help if you make it a fun, comfortable place for your kitten - especially if you put some of their favourite toys in there.
+Your kitten will soon come to regard the carrier as a little nest, and shouldn't feel frightened or insecure about going out in it.

 What type of carrier?

 Plastic carriers are best because they are sturdy and easy to keep clean.
 Cardboard carriers aren't really suitable for anything other than a short journey.
 A carrier that opens from the top is better for getting your cat in or out of the basket.
 It will need to be well ventilated and escape-proof, make sure the base is lined with absorbent paper and a soft blanket or towel.
-A small litter tray should be provided for a long journey.
-And there should always be plenty of room for air to circulate around it.
+A small litter tray should be provided for a long journey and there should always be plenty of room for air to circulate around it.

 Away you go!